-- Inflows:

-- Percolation of water from the land surface system

-- o Groundwater gains from stream system

-- \circ $\;$ Subsurface inflow from neighboring subbasins and the foothills

-- Outflows:

-- Groundwater discharge to the stream system

-- Groundwater production (pumping)

-- Subsurface outflow to neighboring subbasins

-• Change in groundwater in storage - negative values represent a depletion of storage
+- Inflows: - Percolation of water from the land surface system - Groundwater gains from stream system - o Subsurface inflow from neighboring subbasins and the foothills - Outflows: - $\circ$ $\;$ Groundwater discharge to the stream system - Groundwater production (pumping) - Subsurface outflow to neighboring subbasins - Change in groundwater in storage negative values represent a depletion of storage

 The estimated water budgets are provided below in Table 5-2 through Table 5-8 for the historical, current, and projected water budgets.
 The land surface water budgets are presented for the entire Subbasin and for each water budget zone (Modesto Irrigation District managed zone (Modesto), Oakdale South, NDE, and Non-District West).
 Each of these zones represent the geographic area shown in Figure 5-3 and include all sectors, including agricultural, industrial, municipal, and domestic water users.
 These zones have been used to develop Management Areas (as defined in the GSP regulations) based primarily on the availability of surface water sources.
-These Management Areas, along with the justification and rationale for each, are presented in Section 6.2 on Sustainable Management Criteria.
+These Management Areas, along with

+Modesto Subbasin GSP STRGBA GSA/Tuolumne GSA January 2022 Revised July 2024 TODD GROUNDWATER the justification and rationale for each, are presented in Section 6.2 on Sustainable Management Criteria.